Envisioning Latin America: Power and Representation in audiovisual (re)productions

 online (see Global Voices project).
 For this panel, we seek papers that relate aspects of form, format, technology and sensory experiences to questions of (cultural) meaning and identity construction.

 Film festivals, broadcasters and social media, depending on their content and range, forge specific cultural networks.
 Past and contemporary examples can illustrate how audiovisual industries interact with these networks.
 Among the different cinema trends or schools that emerged, that of the New Latin American Cinema was created within the frame of the Chilean film festival in Viña del Mar.
 Domestic consumption through television has been expanded since the 1950s and offers a wide spectrum of analysis considering transnational receptions of Latin American broadcasting (Cole, 1996).
 Finally, there is a growing interest in collaborative practices in audiovisual production, originating in the 1960s and 1970s when artistic collectives were producing without an author signature.
 Contemporary projects appear to be more complex, however, since they involve social networks studied as “transmedia narratives” (Jenkins, 2009).
 We look forward to hearing case studies on different cultural networks that illustrate how power relations shape the circulation and reception of their respective narratives.

-As specified in the Editorial Policy tab on the web page, all of the submissions undergo a double-blind peer review process by external readers.
+As specified in the Editorial Policy tab on the web page, all submissions undergo a double-blind peer review process by external readers.
 The articles must be submitted to our email: [email protected] along with a declaration of authorship that can be downloaded from our webpage.
-The file with the article should not contain the author's name or affiliation, although this information should be provided in the declaration of authorship.
-For more information, please read our Author Guidelines.
+The file with the article should not contain the author's name of affiliation, although this information should be provided in the declaration of authorship.